slendersnax/slr-local-db/README.md

    - better error handling DONEish?
       - it's much cleaner than before but is it better?

-   - maybe make it all part of only ONE big file?
+   - maybe make it all part of only ONE big file
+      - separate fork